l33tdaima/l33tdaima/p237e/README.md

 - Do not return anything from your function.

 ## Solution
-This is a very obscure problem statement which is supposed to given the head and the to-be-deleted node, see similar question [#203e](../p203e/README.md).
+Normally we need the node before the to-be-deleted node, see similar question [#203e](../p203e/README.md).

-It probably just wants you to do copy and delete next when you can't delete the current node.
+In this problem we need to swap the content of to-be-deleted node with the one after it, then delete the one after it since you can't delete the current node.

 #APPL #MSFT #ADBE #AMZN